Oysters: Nature's water filters

-Individual oysters filter up five litres of water an hour…that’s enough to fill a bathtub in a day.
+Individual oysters can filter 150 litres of water a day … enough to fill a bathtub every second day.

-We all think of oysters as expensive culinary delicacies but in the early 19th century, native oysters were so common in Melbourne’s Port Phillip Bay that they were a staple food source for the general population.
+We all think of oysters as expensive culinary delicacies but in the early 19th century, native oysters were so common in Melbourne’s Port Phillip Bay they were in fact a staple food source for the general population.

-Not just good for eating, oysters are also excellent water filters – improving water quality through filtering algae and other nutrients from sea water.
-When growing as part of a reef, oysters also provide a habitat for a huge range of other animals such as small crabs, fish, sea squirts, snails and sponges.
+Not just good for eating, oysters are also excellent water filters – improving water quality through filtering algae, nutrients and suspended matter from the sea water.
+When growing as part of a shellfish reef ecosystem, oysters also provide a habitat for a huge range of other animals such as octopuses, crabs, fish, sea squirts, sea snails and sponges.

 That’s putting nature’s power to work for a better ocean.